hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 ## Usage

-Once you have AdGuard Home ready and are logged in, use it's main menu to add one blocklist and one allowlist.
+Once you have AdGuard Home ready and are logged in, use its main menu to add one blocklist and one allowlist.

 ![menu](https://raw.githubusercontent.com/hl2guide/Filterlist-for-AdGuard/master/Screenshots/example%20menu.PNG "Menu")